 Step 1: Wash and dry your items inside out

 This is a simple but effective step in your washing routine that can help make your printed and personalised clothing last longer.
 By turning the items inside out you’re protecting the print and stopping other items from interfering with the design, or damaging it.

-Washing on a low temperature is the most risk-free way to wash an item using your washing machine.
+Washing on a low temperature is the most risk-free way to wash any printed item using your washing machine.
+(40 degrees of less.)
 High temperatures can damage items, so keeping your machine on a low-heat or cold wash can ensure the print and material are protected during the cycle.

 Step 3: Don’t add extra spins

 It’s tempting to add extra spins to your washing machine’s cycle but we advise against it when washing printed garments.